How to determine if iodine supplementation might be is right for you by assessing key criteria used by holistic practitioners.

 Iodine is necessary in order for the thyroid gland to produce adequate amounts of thyroid hormones, in particular T4.
 Additionally, iodine helps alleviate liver stagnation.
 This plays a significant role in the liver’s ability to convert T4 to the more biologically active thyroid hormone, T3.

-Essential to breast development and protective against cysts, iodine desensitizes estrogen receptor in the receptors in the breasts.
-Iodine reduces estrogen production in overactive ovaries, making it therapeutic for those suffering from estrogen dominance, premenstrual syndrome and polycystic ovarian syndrome.
+Essential to breast development and protective against cysts, iodine desensitizes estrogen in the receptors in the breasts.
+Iodine reduces estrogen production in overactive ovaries, making it therapeutic for those suffering from estrogen dominance, premenstrual syndrome, and polycystic ovarian syndrome.

 In my clinical experience, iodine is one of the best support minerals for acne and eczema.
 Iodine is also an important antioxidant as well as an inducer of apoptosis in cancerous tumors.
 Iodine has anti-sclerotic properties making it beneficial for use in persons with atherosclerosis.
-Historically iodine has been used to treat syphilis, malaria, scarlet fever, obesity, depression, pneumonia, uterine fibroids and prostatic hypertrophy.
+Historically, iodine supplementation facilitated the treatment of syphilis, malaria, scarlet fever, obesity, depression, pneumonia, uterine fibroids, and prostatic hypertrophy.